conda-incubator/jupyterlab-conda-store/README.md

 ## License

-jupyterlab-conda-store is developed under the [BSD-3 LICENSED](./LICENSE).
+jupyterlab-conda-store is developed under the [BSD 3-Clause License](./LICENSE).